 - Driving a vehicle or in control of it; and,

 - The BAC was .08 percent or more.

-In Fort Myers Florida, a DUI conviction can result in harsh penalties that can include jail sentences and large fines, installation of an ignition interlock device, probation, community service, and person’s ability to obtain employment, housing or student loans.
-The punishment a person could receive for a first-time DUI conviction include:
+In Fort Myers Florida, a DUI conviction can result in harsh penalties that can include jail sentences and large fines, installation of an ignition interlock device, probation, and community service.
+These charges can often effect a person’s ability to obtain employment, housing or student loans.
+The punishment a person can receive for a first-time DUI conviction include:

 - Up to $2,000 worth of fines.